Peter’s story of how he overcame the issue of safe drinking water whilst travelling

 However, when travelling Peter encounters the crucial challenge faced by so many travellers; having vital access to clean safe drinking water whilst not having to rely on environmentally disastrous single-use plastic bottles.
 Often when on holiday abroad water sources can be unsafe to drink from and can end up completely ruining your holiday through horrible illness.
 This means travellers are often forced to revert to bottled water as a means of getting essential clean safe drinking water.
 The problem with this is the horrendous damage single-use plastic does to our beautiful wildlife, particularly in our incredible oceans.

-Peter was then visiting a travel show and came across an intriguing demonstration from the Water-to-Go team.
+Peter was then at a travel show and came across an intriguing demonstration from the Water-to-Go team.
 The demonstrator ‘put dirty river water into a reusable plastic bottle with a replaceable filter and then filtered that water into a glass.
 The water was now crystal clear and he drank it’.
 Peter added ‘with all the demos he did that day, I did not actually check to see how close he was to the Gents!’
 Seeing this demonstration Peter was amazed by what the bottles could do and bought two at the show.
 These bottles would then be used on every journey since including trips to India, Myanmar, Thailand, Russia, Mongolia, Papua New Guinea, Rwanda, South Africa and Jordan.

 10 Terrific Pieces of Adventure Travel Kit used by our Ambassadors

 Over the past few years, Water-to-Go has worked closely with a wide range of travellers, explorers, travel bloggers, volunteer workers, etc., travelling with them around the globe.